HoudaifaBouamine/kerya-backend/README.md

 # Production deployment guide

-Production runs Django `web` and `celery` in Docker images using `docker-compose.prod.yml` merged explicitly with base compose.
+Production runs all the previous BaaS (without port binging to localhost) in addition to Django `web`, `celery` and `nginx` in Docker images using `docker-compose.prod.yml` merged explicitly with base compose.

 ### 1) Prepare production environment